AAM77/100-days-of-code/r1-log.md

 **Today's Progress**:
 - Continuing lessons to refine and practice my knowledge of Python 3.
 Potentially learn something new.

-- 1 lesson in Python course today: on 72/110 now.
+- 5 lessons in Python course today: on 76/110 now.

 - Learned about errors and exception handling using 'try', 'except', and 'finally'.
+- Learned about pylint and unittesting
+- next course project coming up!

 **Thoughts:**
 I want to attend more hackathons, but most of them list being a student as a requirement.
 What a bummer.
 Annoyed.